South Africa beat Ireland to level T20 series

 Tumi Sekhukhune also took two wickets with Nonkululeko Mlaba having taken the prized wicket of Irish skipper Lewis, who was playing in her 50th T20 international.

-The sides will meet again at Pembroke in the series decider on Thursday before a three-game ODI series gets under way at Clontarf on Saturday.
+The sides meet again at Pembroke in the decider on Wednesday before a three-game ODI series gets under way at Clontarf on Saturday.